sntrenter/Deep-Learning/PROJECT.md

 # Semester-long course project

-The [lectures](../LECTURES.md) that we will cover, will help you learn all the background to complete this semester-long course project.
+The [lectures](../LECTURES.md) that we will cover will help you learn all the background to complete this semester-long course project.

 ## A. Objectives
-The overall goal of working on this semester long project is to learn the foundations of using Tensorflow/Keras to build, train, and evaluate convolutional neural networks on an image dataset that can be framed as a classification or a regression problem.
+The overall goal of working on this semester long project is to learn the foundations of using Tensorflow/Keras to build, train, and evaluate convolutional neural networks on an image dataset.
 If you are learning machine learning for the first time, a multi-class classification problem will probably be easier (not a regression problem).
 A problem is 'multi-class classification' if your output column has multiple options (cat, dog, horse, or a house).
-The main objective of the project is to design, implement, debug, evaluate, and benchmark deep convolutional neural network (CNN) architectures (and its variants).
-Your will create and curate your own dataset with at least a 1000 images.
+The main objective of the project is to design, implement, debug, evaluate, and benchmark deep convolutional neural network (CNN) architectures.
+You will create and curate your own dataset with at least a 1000 images.
 You may NOT use any pre-cleaned datasets, but you can collect images from the internet.
 (Professor Andrew Ng talks about the value of working on your own datadet in [this](https://youtu.be/1k37OcjH7BM) podcast.)
-You will also play with various CNN architectures and compare their accuracy and speed.
+You will also compare the accuracy and speed of various CNN architectures.
 Finally, you will study how data augmentation, regularization, and transfer learning can be used to improve the accuracy.

 ## B. Expectations
 1. You will work on your projects individually (i.e. group submissions are not allowed).